os2594/Team4/docs/3.AssuranceCases/AssuranceCasesforSoftwareSecurityEngineering.md

 ## Evidence Alignment Summary

+### Zaid Kakish
+While I did not find any mentiond of debug routes or debug modes set to false in Marimo, some potential tests could be included in the repository to test debug routes.
+Particularly if we look at the test/ folder, there could be some automated scripts in there that can be used to test of scripts.

+What is present hwoever, is commtiting and pr reviews, which are important to include confirmation that nothing wrong is set up.

 ### Preeti Timalsina
 In this assurance case, I focused on how Marimo maintains high availability during multi-user collaboration sessions.
 The evidence I used—such as session timeout tracking, rate-limiting configurations, and session state persistence—matches well with some files found in the Marimo repository.
 For example: